 I first learned about the technique while studying at The Drummer’s Collective in 2001.
 One of The Collective’s administrators (Sandra Reid) was an Alexander Teacher.
 During my first lesson Sandra guided me through an Alexander lie down called “Constructive rest.”
-This self-help tool involves lying down on a firm surface with your knees elevated (also called semi-supine) with some support under your head.
+This self-help tool involves lying down on a firm surface with knees elevated, feet flat on the floor, and some books or magazines under the head.
 This position promotes natural spinal alignment and creates an opportunity to release tension.
-It’s also a good moment to observe and focus on your breathing.
+It’s also a good moment to observe and focus on your breath.
 Suffice it to say my body desperately needed this.

 I continued AT lessons once every few months for around ten years, during which time I learned more about what F.M.
 Alexander termed “my use of self.”
 In 2016 I got into a car wreck.
 I was lucky to have escaped without any permanent body damage but I did have eight bone fractures, soft tissue damage, and severe whiplash.
 I decided to take my AT practice more seriously and enrolled in the health and well-being program at ACAT in New York City.